 The important components of performance data are as follows:

 - Beam Distance – This is measured in meters and shows how far the light will shine before the brightness fades.
 “Full moon illumination” is considered satisfactory for traveling outdoors at night.
-Distance will usually vary depending on the level of brightness selected.
+Distance will usually vary depending on the level of brightness selected similar to when you heat up your tent. especially if that’s a tent for camping of multiple people.

 - Light Output – This is measured in lumens and shows the intensity of the light coming from the flashlight bulb when the batteries are new and the light is at max brightness.
 Keep in mind that beam intensity, distance, and type are affected by various settings.
 Output can range from 20 lumens to 3500 lumens.